 Avalon was born in 2011 at 30 weeks gestation, via an emergency caesarean section.
 Due to her low birth weight of just 1024 grams and a severe infection, Avalon suffered damage to the white matter in her brain.
-This is a condition known as Periventricular Leukomalacia (PVL), and is commonly fatal to premature babies.
+This is a condition known as Periventricular Leukomalacia (PVL), which is commonly fatal to premature babies.

 From 33 weeks gestation, Avalon has been seeing Physiotherapists, Occupational Therapists, Speech Therapists and Specialty Therapists.
 She has responded well to all of these therapies and really enjoys the interaction and the feeling of achievement she gets.